Jdure/portfolio/projects/barelens.md

 As for the second goal, it was important for both me and the photographer that they're able to manage *most* of the content (more on this later..) and all of the upcoming request.
 So I looked for a CMS that was user friendly but that had robust features.

-This is why I choose Directus, it's open source and plays nice with several databases creating either a REST of GraphQL API and it comes with roles, permissions, webhooks and flows that can be trigger by different events in the database.
+This is why I choose Directus, it's open source, it plays nice with several databases, it generates either a REST of GraphQL API and it comes with very good features out of the box.
+Like roles, permissions, webhooks and flows that can be trigger by different events in the database.

 ## Spotlight